ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   Transition seq<1..2^24-1>;
 } AggregateResp;
 ~~~

-[CP: Maybe we should add the task ID to this struct so the leader doesn't have
-to remmeber which task the response is for?]

 The sequence of Transition messages corresponds to the ReportShare sequence of
 the AggregateInitReq.
 The order of these sequences MUST be the same (i.e., the